aleksander-wittkamp/WritingBuddy/README.md

 - Create a wordcloud

-- Provide a breakdown of the piece's reading level, word count, vocabulary count, dialogue percentage, and most common words.
+- Provide a breakdown of the piece's reading level, word count, vocabulary count, dialogue percentage, most common words, and complex sentences.

+A sample file and sample breakdown are provided.